wbreeze/wind_and_water/_posts/2020-03-29-between-borders.md

 "That's illegal," he says.
 "You didn't just show me that."

-I think he has decided that I am trying to influence pedal for special treatment.
+I think he has decided that I am trying to influence peddle for special treatment.
 Hopefully, they're deciding the case on its merits.
 That someone official thought it would be right, that ought to have merit.
 He doesn't seem to agree.